insure logo

 Additionally, if you lose your job or leave your job, you’ll also lose your coverage.

-The death benefit provides less coverage than you need
+The death benefit may provide less coverage than you need

 Most employer-sponsored coverage generally only provides a small death benefit amount — typically one to two times your annual salary.
-This amount works to supplement an individual plan, but it’s not enough to provide sole coverage.
-Most people need 10 to 15 times their income in life insurance coverage, and sometimes more.
+This amount works to supplement an individual plan, but it may not be enough to provide sole coverage, especially if you have young children.
+Life Happens, an industry group providing life insurance education, says one of the easiest ways to figure out how much coverage you need is to multiple your gross income by 10 to 15.

 You have fewer choices of riders